reTHINK-project/testbeds/docs/d6.4/idp.md

 ### Performance tests
 No server performance tests are planned, as IdP servers are Open source project that have been modified to add the IdPProxy feature.
 This IdP proxy is executed on client side.

 The application IdP-Proxy test is installed with the IdP Server and processes 3 actions: it loads the IdP-Proxy if implemented, generates and validates an Identity assertion if the user is logged on this IdP.
-An example of the application is accessible  et https://auth.rethink2.orange-labs.fr/IdPProxy_test.html.
+An example of the application is accessible  at https://auth.rethink2.orange-labs.fr/IdPProxy_test.html.
 Test application for the IdP Proxy:
 ![test](https://user-images.githubusercontent.com/10738516/27958548-fd585e0e-6323-11e7-9b68-44b400d78b37.png)

-Tests conduced on IdP-Proxy have been conducted using a Firefox platform, and have provided the following results:
+Tests conducted on IdP-Proxy have been conducted using a Firefox platform, and have provided the following results:
 - Javascript IdP-Proxy loading:
   - min time : 4ms
   - max time : 13ms